-Under the Amendments, Data Controllers must notify Data Subjects and DPAs of any unauthorized access or unlawful transfer of personal data, if the incident "threatens significant harm" to the rights and protected interests of the Data Subject.
-The Act does not specifically define "significant harm," which means that companies are given a certain amount of leeway to determine whether an unauthorized or unlawful activity meets this threshold.
-Nonetheless, if "significant harm" is threatened, then notification must be provided "immediately" after measures have been taken to secure the data and ensure that criminal investigations will not be adversely affected.
+Under the amendments, data controllers must notify data subjects and DPAs of any unauthorised access or unlawful transfer of personal data, if the incident "threatens significant harm" to the rights and protected interests of the data subject (BDSG, Section 42a).
+The Act does not specifically define "significant harm," which means that companies are given a certain amount of leeway to determine whether an unauthorised or unlawful activity meets this threshold.

+Nonetheless, if significant harm is threatened, then notification must be provided "immediately" after measures have been taken to secure the data and ensure that criminal investigations will not be adversely affected.
 This notice requirement is limited to a breach of certain kinds of data or data elements, such as bank or credit card information, "sensitive information," or information that is subject to professional or official confidentiality protections.
-The Act defines "sensitive information" as any information concerning an individual's race, ethnic origin, political opinions, religious or philosophical beliefs, membership in a trade union, health, or sex life.
-By contrast, in the United States, notification is typically triggered by unauthorized access or use of a Data Subject's name along with another identifying element, such as government-issued Social Security number, certain banking information, personal health information, or other personal information that can be used to commit identity theft.
-Thus, the Amendments require only a single trigger for notification while most U.S. state statutes require two.
+The Act defines "sensitive information" as any information concerning an individual's race, ethnic origin, political opinions, religious or philosophical beliefs, membership in a trade union, health or sex life (BDSG, Section 3, paragraph 9).

+By contrast, in the United States, notification is typically triggered by unauthorised access or use of a data subject's name along with another identifying element, such as government-issued Social Security number, certain banking information, personal health information or other personal information that can be used to commit identity theft.
+Thus, the German amendments require only a single trigger for notification while most US state statutes require two.

-The Amendments also provide guidelines for delivery of data breach notifications.
-For example, in cases where individual notification of an incident that affects a large number of Data Subjects is too burdensome, notice must be made via at least a half-page advertisement in at least two daily national newspapers or by other means that would provide similar exposure.
-This requirement is similar to the substitute notice requirements under many U.S. state statutes.
+The amendments also provide guidelines for delivery of data breach notifications.
+For example, in cases where individual notification of an incident that affects a large number of data subjects is too burdensome, notice must be made via at least a half-page advertisement in at least two daily national newspapers or by other means that would provide similar exposure (BDSG, Section 42a).
+This requirement is similar to the substitute notice requirements under many US state statutes.
 Companies should carefully consider the reputational and public relations impact of making such a notification via newspaper or other media before doing so.